hwayne/learntla-v2/docs/intro/faq.rst

 .. _Espark Learning: https://medium.com/espark-engineering-blog/formal-methods-in-practice-8f20d72bce4f

+.. [#TLA] Okay okay, it's actually "Temporal Logic of Actions".
+TLA+ is designed around the "core" of TLA.
+TLA+ users are a little shy about sharing the acronym because it intimidates beginners who'd otherwise have little trouble learning TLA+.

 .. [#espark] Disclaimer, I worked on this project.
 In fact it was how I started using TLA+!

 .. [#investment] I've turned down potential clients for this reason.

 .. _Amazon Web Services: https://cacm.acm.org/magazines/2015/4/184701-how-amazon-web-services-uses-formal-methods/fulltext